aclement/spring-boot-graal-feature/README.md

 # spring-boot-graal-feature

+There is a Graal_19_1_0 branch that is a work-in-progress for supporting Graal 19.1 - when it is behaving it will become master.

 Pass on the classpath to `native-image` and it will process your Spring Boot application as the native image is built: